-The European Commission wishes to make material available which will be helpful both to legal practitioners for their own use and to trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of legislation against organised crime.
-Information about current and future European legislation relating to the fight against organised crime can be found on the Home affairs pages of the Commission's website.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of legislation against organised crime.

 e-learning course on "Knowledge of European law as a means of combating transnational organized crime" (Fondazione Italiana per il Notariato)

 This e-learning course includes a general section about EU law and criminal matters as well as specific sections on the fight against money laundering, the management and disposal of assets confiscated from criminal organisations and transnational insolvencies.
 It brings a perspective which includes the civil law consequences in the matters because it was elaborated from the point of view of civil notaries.
 It was developed in the framework of a project led by the Fondazione Italiana per il Notariato and co-funded by the European Commission.

 The course is available here in English and in Italian.

 "Cybercrime training for judges and prosecutors: a concept" (Council of Europe and Lisbon Network)